phoebe-project/phoebe2-workshop/rationale.md

 # Announcement
 The PHOEBE team is excited to announce the Fourth PHOEBE 2 Workshop!
-There will be two components to the up-coming workshop - an introductory component that will take place at Villanova University  that will take place (virtually) on June 20th - June 24th 2022 and an advance-fitting on-line component that will take place every Tuesday from June 28th - July 26th 2022.
+There will be two components to the up-coming workshop - an introductory component that will take place at Villanova University on June 20th - June 24th 2022 and an advance-fitting on-line component that will take place every Tuesday from June 28th - July 26th 2022.

 The aim of the in-person componet is to give participants a thorough introduction to modeling binary systems using PHOEBE 2.
-The aim of the second on-line component is to work through some of the advanced features whilst giving participants time to apply their new tools and knowledge to their own data with the aim of producing publishable results.
+The aim of the second, on-line component is to work through some of the advanced features whilst giving participants time to apply their new tools and knowledge to their own data with the aim of producing publishable results.

 # Scientific Rationale
 PHOEBE 2 (Prša et al. 2016) is a highly flexible binary star modeling code with many updated features.
 The model includes new advanced fitting, a new graphical user interface, support for extinction, support for spin-orbit misalignment, and many more features.
 In addition to this vast array of new features, the frontend has also been updated and is now based on the python programming language.